zahradnik-io/youtube-scripts/Projects/ideas.md

 - Porting Ubuntu to OnePlus 6T
 - What are linux alternatives to Android?
 - How WebRTC works
+- How to setup your blog on a .onion domain on Tor

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?